Chronic lymphocytic leukemia: Targeted biological therapy

 Targeted therapy attacks cancer cells at a specific target, with the aim of not harming normal cells.
 In patients with CLL, B-cell receptor (BCR) signaling appears to play a vital role in the growth and survival of CLL cells.
-BCR signaling is supported by a number of different tyrosine kinase inhibitors (such as BTK, PI3K, etc.), which can all be targeted in order to help interfere with the growth of these CLL cells.
+BCR signaling is supported by several different tyrosine kinase inhibitors (such as BTK, PI3K, etc.), which can all be targeted to help interfere with the growth of these CLL cells.
 Another mechanism that CLL cells use to avoid destruction involves the use of proteins in the B-cell lymphoma (Bcl-2) family.
 By blocking the function of those Bcl-2 proteins, targeted drugs can prevent further progression of CLL-related tumors.

 Some of the most common biological drugs used to treat CLL include: